-- The relative refractive index is a function only of the geometric altitude H above the Earth's Reference Ellipsoid, i.e. the Earth's atmosphere model is based on the assumption that the longitude or latitude variations of the relative refraction index are negligible - The surface at a certain geometric altitude H will be modeled as an ellipsoid, concentric with the Earth's Reference Ellipsoid, with (a+H) and (b+H) as semi-major and semi-minor axis. - The light path lays in a plane: this plane is defined by the satellite position vector \vec{r}{SC} , and by the known light direction, either \vec{u}E or \vec{u}L .
+- The relative refractive index is a function only of the geometric altitude H above the Earth's Reference Ellipsoid, i.e. the Earth's atmosphere model is based on the assumption that the longitude or latitude variations of the relative refraction index are negligible - The surface at a certain geometric altitude H will be modeled as an ellipsoid, concentric with the Earth's Reference Ellipsoid, with (a+H) and (b+H) as semi-major and semi-minor axis. - The light path lays in a plane: this plane is defined by the satellite position vector $\bar{\mathbf{r}}{SC}$, and by the known light direction, either $\bar{\mathbf{u}}E$ or $\bar{\mathbf{u}}L$.
 This assumption implies that the three dimensional effects of the light path bending are assumed to be negligible.

-This simplification is quite accurate and has the advantage to allow the analytical calculation of the intersection of tangent points with such a surface.
+This simplification is quite accurate and has the advantage to allow the analytical calculation of the intersection of tangent points with such a surface where r is the position vector of a point in the light path, s is the arc length along that path, and m is the relative refraction index.